42lan/rainfall/level2/walkthrough.md

 0x804a060:	0x00000000	0x00000000	0x00000000	0x00000000
 0x804a070:	0x00000000	0x00000000	0x00000000	0x00000000
 ```
-As NX is disabled, put a shellcode on HEAP and ovewrite EIP so that it holds HEAPs address.
+As NX is disabled, put a shellcode on HEAP and overwrite EIP so that it holds HEAPs address.
 ```gdb
 (gdb) info frame
 Stack level 0, frame at 0xbffff730: